jcnh74/Headless-WordPress-WooCommerce-Docker/README.md

-# Headless WordPress Docker Setup
+# Headless WooCommerce Docker Setup

 This project sets up a headless WordPress site using Docker Compose, with a WordPress backend, MariaDB database, and Next.js frontend.